-News Release: Could some people with schizophrenia in the developing world simply have a treatable vitamin deficiency?Categories: Esme Fuller-Thomson, Faculty in the News
+News Release: Could some people with schizophrenia in the developing world simply have a treatable vitamin deficiency?Categories: Esme Fuller-Thomson, Faculty

 Four unsolved mysteries around schizophrenia have long plagued the medical community, but a new hypothesis identifying a common link between them and an almost forgotten epidemic of a disease called pellagra could have profound implications for our understanding of psychosis in poorer nations.
 The new hypothesis has implications for how a subgroup of people with active psychosis could be potentially screened, treated, and cured.

 The idea behind the hypothesis occurred to Esme Fuller-Thomson, professor at the University of Toronto’s Factor-Inwentash Faculty of Social Work (FIFSW) after learning about recent research conducted in South India.
 This study newly identified a link between schizophrenia and a variant of the gene NAPRT1, which lowers the body’s ability to use niacin, or Vitamin B3, which naturally occurs in meat, poultry, fish, and eggs.

 “When I read this study a light bulb went on in my head,” says Fuller-Thomson, who published the hypothesis in the journal Schizophrenia Research this month with doctoral student, Rukshan Mehta.
 “This seems to be the missing link that explains all these medical mysteries.”